AlamiMejjati/Gaze-Shift-Net/README.md

     python GUI.py --frozen_model $checkpoint_dir/frozen_model.pb

 Important note: to use the GUI, please install the user interface library PySimpleGUI.
-You might need to use a python version >3.5 for this to work.
+You might need to switch to a python version >3.5 for this to work.
 ### Extensions

 ##### Increase user attention in a stochastic manner (Multi-Style):